 Germany is so innovative

 Germany is one of the most innovative countries in the world.
-In last year's Global Innovation Index, the Federal Republic was in ninth place - number one is Switzerland.
-An indicator of a country's creative potential is the inventiveness of its residents.
+In last year's global innovation index, the Federal Republic was ninth – number one is Switzerland.
+An indicator of the creative performance of a country is the inventiveness of its residents.

 German corporations, companies, universities and inventors in the areas of mechanics, machine and tool construction as well as transport are responsible for around a third of all patents granted by the European Patent Office, as our infographic originally created for manager magazine shows.
 On the other hand, Germans are significantly less innovative in the areas of telecommunications and digital communication.